Redesigning Vancouver’s carbon reporting system resulted in cutting support cost by 65%

 support

-Technical jargon confused novice, and experts confirmed that it’s challenging for novice
+Technical jargon confused novice users and even experts

 spa